Hermès: The Pinnacle of Luxury

 Hermès’s Global Expansion

 Hermès started as a harness workshop in Paris in 1837 and slowly evolved into one of the world’s leading luxury brands.
-Its international journey began in the late 1800s, when the family was already serving elite clients in Europe, Russia, and Asia.
+Its international journey began in the late 1800s, when the family was already serving elite clients in Europe, Russia, and Asia, according to Pompidoo.
 In 1924, Hermès made a big leap by entering the United States, opening boutiques outside of France.
 Products had already reached New York in the early 1920s, though the brand briefly pulled back during the Great Depression.

-In 1949, Hermès became the first Western luxury house to open inside a Japanese department store, Mitsukoshi in Tokyo.
+In 1949, Hermès became the first Western luxury house to open inside a Japanese department store, Mitsukoshi in Tokyo, as documented by Borro.
 This move laid the foundation for Hermès’s long-standing popularity in Japan.
-By the 1970s, Hermès was operating multiple shops across Japan, including a Tokyo boutique with an in-house atelier.
+By the 1970s, Hermès was operating multiple shops across Japan, including a Tokyo boutique with an in-house atelier, as seen on Europa Star.

 The 1970s were a turning point.
 Under CEO Robert Dumas and later Jean-Louis Dumas, the company rapidly opened new stores in the US, Europe, and Asia.
 In 1975, Hermès opened a flagship store in London’s Mayfair, which it still occupies today.
 Although it briefly fell behind some trendier rivals in the late '70s, Jean-Louis revived the brand through the 1980s and expanded its retail network to more than 200 stores by the 1990s.